Deltadromeus: Early study

-In their description of Gualicho, Apesteguía and colleagues (2016) found Gualicho and Deltadromeus to be possible sister taxa in the allosauroid family Neovenatoridae.
+In their 2016 description of Gualicho, Apesteguía and colleagues found Gualicho and Deltadromeus to be possible sister taxa in the allosauroid family Neovenatoridae.
 However, the analysis also noted that Deltadromeus shared many features with ceratosaurs and that if Gualicho was removed from the analysis, Deltadromeus would resolve to a member of Ceratosauria.
-Since then, Gualicho has repeatedly been found to be a member of Coelurosauria, whereas most phylogenetic analyses find Deltadromeus in Ceratosauria.
+Since then, some studies find Deltadromeus as a ceratosaur, but did not assess Gualicho.
 Motta and colleagues (2016) suggested that Aoniraptor, a megaraptoran from Argentina, formed a clade with Deltadromeus and Bahariasaurus ('Bahariasauridae') that was distinct from Megaraptoridae within Megaraptora.

 The cladogram below follows the 2016 Gualicho analysis by Sebastián Apesteguía, Nathan D. Smith, Rubén Juarez Valieri and Peter J. Makovicky.